-Our report dated March 1, 2019, on the effectiveness of internal control over financial reporting as of December 31, 2018, contains an explanatory paragraph that states that the Company acquired Folio Dynamics Holdings, Inc. and all of the issued and outstanding membership interests of a private company (collectively the "Acquired Companies") during 2018, and management excluded from its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2018, the Acquired Companies' internal control over financial reporting associated with total assets of \$222,223,000 and total revenues of \$68,122,000 included in the consolidated financial statements of Envestnet, Inc. and subsidiaries as of and for the year ended December 31, 2018.
-Our audit of internal control over financial reporting of the Company also excluded an evaluation of the internal control over financial reporting of the Acquired Companies.
+Our report dated February 28, 2020 contains an explanatory paragraph that states that on April 1, 2019, the Company acquired certain assets and assumed certain liabilities of the PortfolioCenter business and on May 1, 2019 the Company acquired PIEtech, Inc., (collectively the "Acquired Companies"), and management excluded from its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2019, the Acquired Companies' internal control over financial reporting associated with total assets of \$605,787 thousand and total revenues of \$37,020 thousand included in the consolidated financial statements of Envestnet, Inc. and subsidiaries as of and for the year ended December 31, 2019.
+Our audit of internal control over financial reporting of the Company also excluded an evaluation of the internal control over the financial reporting of the Acquired Companies.